twbs/bootstrap-sass/README.md

     % bundle exec rake 'convert[3.0.0-wip]'

-The latest converter script is located [here](https://github.com/thomas-mcdonald/bootstrap-sass/blob/3/tasks/converter.rb) and does the following:
+The latest converter script is located [here][converter] and does the following:

 * Converts upstream bootstrap LESS files to its matching SCSS file.
 * Copies all upstream JavaScript into `vendor/assets/javascripts/bootstrap`